hathibelagal-dev/instantpolyglot/docs/eng/Luxembourgish.md

 Luxembourgish has a rich collection of proverbs and sayings:

 **Besser e Spatz an der Hand ewéi eng Daub um Daach.**
-(Better a sparrow in the hand than a pigeon on the roof - equivalent to "A bird in the hand is worth two in the bush")
+(Better a sparrow in the hand than a pigeon on the roof - equivalent to “A bird in the hand is worth two in the bush”)

 **Wéi een an de Bësch jäizt, esou jäizt et eraus.**
-(As one shouts into the forest, so it shouts back - equivalent to "As you sow, so shall you reap")
+(As one shouts into the forest, so it shouts back - equivalent to “As you sow, so shall you reap”)

 ## Politeness and formality